Our Services and Privacy Notice

 The gymnastics and trampoline classes are taken by coaches qualified and DBS checked by British Gymnastics.
 Children have the opportunity to work towards badges.

-SECTION 2: TERM DATES
+SECTION 2: SUMMER TERM DATES AND FEES

-HALF TERM 2ND JUNE - NO CLASSES.
+HALF TERM 1STJUNE - NO CLASSES.

 SECTION 3: PARTIES